geek-is-stupid/geek-is-stupid.github.io/_posts/2019-03-3-how-to-render-images-video-for-app-review-itunes-connect.md

 - **OR** you might need to change frame rate to **`30fps`**, following the step below 👇

-**📛 The frame rate of one or more of your app previews is too high.**
+**📛 The frame rate of one or more of your app previews is too high.
+For more information, see the Developer Help.**

 <img width="709" alt="screen shot 2019-03-04 at 10 19 14 pm" src="https://user-images.githubusercontent.com/6329656/53742871-37af5a00-3ecc-11e9-8009-11d3c6cc9945.png">